dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/DreamEther Packets.md

 Allow pools that act like an index fund in that they just amplify the funding that gets approved by various QAs and with some kind of specified intent.
 It a packet gets accepted into a given project, these pools will blindly amplify the funding.
 Lets people fund packets without participating, but because the outcome is spread across many QAs, it is not a centralized investment and not a security.
 Auto timeout where the pool revokes things that have been outstanding for too long.

+## Looking nice on OpenSea
+Each type of token might need to have its own contract so that on OpenSea, they all show as a difference class, like all QA tokens, all Packets, etc.  This can be just a contract call.
+If the minters can have their controllers updated, and can be sealed off, then we can upgrade the management contract over time, but the collections stay stable.

 ## Extras
 Purchase money tokens, and then invest them as you please, rather than purchasing per task ?